-a) Railway Lantern Test (CNLAN)
+2.3.2.1 Railway Lantern Test (CNLAN)2

 A specific colour Lantern Test (CNLAN) has been developed by the railway industry.
 The CNLAN is designed to determine an individual's ability to identify colours used in rail wayside signals.
 The intensity and size of the lights are equivalent to a viewing distance between 0.2 and 0.4 miles.
 The colours fall within the American Association of Railroads standards for wayside signals.
 The testing protocol for the CNLAN is described in Appendix IV.